 The City's local declaration is set to expire on June 30, 2021, and we are currently evaluating what that status and the level of necessary response might be after July 1.
+The continued emergency declaration and protective measures will be considered by City Council on June 22, 2021.

-DISCUSSION: Locally our numbers are such that patient care can be managed by local health care providers, and the vaccine is widely available.
-With this adequate support in place, focus can then shift to personal responsibility and education.
-This resolution transitions the previous required community wide protective measures into recommended ones.
+DISCUSSION: Our local numbers continue to be at a level that allow for patient care to be managed by local health care providers.
+Vaccination rates continue to rise, and the vaccine itself is widely available.
+This resolution is unchanged from that last meeting, and outlines recommended - but not required - community wide protective measures.
+With adequate support in place, this new focus on personal responsibility and education seems to be working.
 We will continue to monitor the situation.

-Resolution 2021-34 is set expire June 9, 2021 and will be revisited at the Council Meeting on June 8, 2021.
-This resolution has been developed with close consultation of local health care providers, after consideration of CDC and State guidance in our local context.
+Resolution 2021-43 is set expire June 23, 2021 and will be revisited at the Council Meeting on June 22, 2021.
+Again, the subject matter outlined in this resolution was developed with close consultation of local health care providers, after consideration of CDC and State guidance in our local context.
 An overview is provided below.

-- State Health Advisories This section references and now encourages everyone in the City to follow the State's Health Advisories.
-This is no longer mandated locally. - Face Coverings Customers and visitors of businesses and organizations are now encouraged to wear a covering over their nose and mouth.
-Additionally, employees or volunteers of businesses and organizations are encouraged to wear a face covering when interacting with customers or visitors.
-This is no longer mandated locally.
+- State Health Advisories - This section references and encourages everyone in the City to follow the State's Health Advisories.
+This is not mandated locally. - Face Coverings Customers and visitors of businesses and organizations are encouraged, but not locally mandated, to wear a covering over their nose and mouth.
+Additionally, employees or volunteers of businesses and organizations are encouraged, but not locally mandated, to wear a face covering when interacting with customers or visitors.

-- Traveler Self Quarantine Individuals traveling into the City by vessel or airplane are encouraged self-quarantine.
-This is no longer mandated locally. - Essential Services/Critical Infrastructure Safety Plans Businesses that are recommended to submit plans to the State as a result of Health Advisory 4, are encouraged to submit those to the City if they are operating in Unalaska.
-This is no longer mandated locally. - Protective Protocols All business open to the public are now encouraged post their basic measures to protect the public health on their doors.
-This is no longer mandated locally.
+- Traveler Self Quarantine Individuals traveling into the City by vessel or airplane are encouraged, but not locally mandated, to self-quarantine. - Essential Services/Critical Infrastructure Safety Plans Businesses that are recommended to submit plans to the State as a result of Health Advisory 4 are encouraged, but not locally mandated, to submit those to the City if they are operating in Unalaska. - Protective Protocols All business open to the public are encouraged, but not locally mandated, post their basic measures to protect the public health on their doors.